 Tallahassee, Florida 32304

-When results are ready, they can be picked up from the Sheriff’s Office, mailed back in a self-addressed envelope with a $1.00 for postage, or emailed back if an email address is supplied.
+When results are ready, they can be picked up from the sheriff’s office, mailed back in a self-addressed envelope with a $1.00 for postage, or emailed back if an email address is supplied.
 Reports that are not picked up within thirty days are destroyed and considered void.

 Warrants are part of court records in Florida and are therefore deemed part of Leon County public records, rendering them accessible to anyone.
 These records are available from county and state public channels, including the Leon County Sheriff’s Office and the Florida Department of Law Enforcement (FDLE).

-The Sheriff’s Office maintains a list of outstanding first- and second-degree Leon County warrants.7
+The sheriff’s office maintains a list of outstanding first- and second-degree Leon County Warrants.7

-This list can also be queried using a Leon County Warrant Search Tool.
 Information from this online directory contains warrants of absconders that are less than five years old and those issued within the last two months.
 For more information, contact the Leon County Sheriff’s Office directly.

 To broaden the search further, state agencies in the form of the Florida Department of Law Enforcement (FDLE) can be recruited.
 The FDLE has a Public Access System (PAS) that can be used to locate wanted persons within the state, including Leon County.8